origaniels/origaniels/README.md

 I'm passionnate about basically anything related to low level programming.

 That invovles:
-- **Computer Architecture**
 - **Computer Networking**
 - **low level memory optimizations**: cache/SMEM/DRAM optimmizations.
-- **Operating Systems and kernels**
+- **Operating Systems and kernels**: Process scheduling, memory virtualization
-- **Compiler Design**: Added features to the GCC implementation of a company I worked with.
+- **Compiler Design**: Added features to the GCC implementation for a hardware accelerator of a company I worked with.
-- **Embedded Systems**
+- **Embedded Systems**: bootloaders, UART & SPI, firmware.
-- **Parallel Programmming**: multi-threaded programming is really fun
+- **Parallel Programmming**: multi-threaded programming is really fun.
-- **Hardware Design** is interesting as well but not my biggest interest compared to the rest.
+- **Computer Architecture**: CPU design, pipelining, instruction parallelism (VLIW/SuperScalar)

 On a side note I do like **computer vision** as well.

 ## Programming languages

-- **C(++)**: highly proficient, experience writing OS kernel including bitwise manipulations on RISCV CSRs, writing multi-threaded applications and various memory optimisations.
+- **C(++)**: highly proficient, experience writing OS kernel including RISCV CSR configurations, writing multi-threaded applications and various memory optimisations.
 As a simple example checkout this [computer vision](https://github.com/origaniels/pgm_image_processing) project I wrote
 - **Python**: highly proficient, used mainly to write scripts to help debugging or performance monitoring, and not as full-fledged applications.
 I do own and maintain an old [discord music bot](https://github.com/origaniels/rem)
 - **Rust**: beginner to intermediate.
 Attempted training an AI to play a minimal flappy bird clone written in it from scratch (wrote the game and the neural network library).
 Though currently the project is on hold.
 - **Java**: Proficient, wrote a compiler for a minimal object oriented toy language as a school project, featuring LLVM IR code generation.